The Happenings on Shaw Hill

 “We just…” My wife hesitated for a moment.
 “We wanted to welcome you to the neighborhood.”

 She smiled, but it was frightening.
-It was forced.
+It seemed forced.
 It was like she knew I expected her to smile, so she manufactured one just for me.
+She stepped forward and reached for the pie and, when she did, I saw something move over her shoulder.

 Was that her husband?

+I don’t know.
+Whoever it was, it slinked back into the darkness when it saw me.
 And then, oddly, she said, “Thank” and slowly closed the door.
-It was like did not know the proper way to say, “Thank you.”
+It was like she did not know the proper way to say, “Thank you.”

 “Goodbye,” my wife started to say before the door closed shut.